pytest-dev/pytest-django/docs/database.rst

 This is the top-level fixture that ensures that the test databases are created and available.
-This fixture is session scoped (it will be run once per test session) and is responsible make sure the test database is available for tests that need it.
+This fixture is session scoped (it will be run once per test session) and is responsible for making sure the test database is available for tests that need it.

 The default implementation creates the test database by applying migrations and removes